- Home

 Students then return to Sixth Form and work as a team to prepare the food, set the table and prepare for serving.
 Lunch is then served to the whole Pathway, who sit down together to eat, again practising their social skills.

-After lunch, these students then work together to clean, as well as ensuring all surfaces are wiped and leftover food stored correctly and hygienically.
+After eating, these students work together to clean, as well as ensuring all surfaces are wiped and leftover food stored correctly and hygienically.

 Students are supported during these days but are very much encouraged to become as independent as possible.